Shallot

-The shallot /ʃəˈlɒt/ is a cultivar group of the onion.
+The shallot (/ʃəˈlɒt/ or /ˈʃæ.lət/) is a cultivar group of the onion.
 Until 2010, the (French red) shallot was classified as a separate species, Allium ascalonicum.
 The taxon was synonymized with Allium cepa (the common onion) in 2010, as the difference was too small to justify a separate species.

 As part of the onion genus Allium, its close relatives include garlic, scallions, leeks, chives, and the Chinese onion.

 Etymology and names

-The names scallion and shallot are derived from the Old French eschalotte, by way of eschaloigne, from the Latin Ascalōnia caepa or Ascalonian onion, a namesake of the ancient city of Ascalon.
+The names "scallion" and "shallot" are derived from the Old French eschalotte, by way of eschaloigne, from the Latin Ascalōnia caepa or Ascalonian onion, a namesake of the ancient city of Ascalon.

-The term shallot is usually applied to the French red shallot (Allium cepa var. aggregatum, or the A. cepa Aggregatum Group).
-It is also used for the Persian shallot or musir (A. stipitatum) from the Zagros Mountains in Iran and Iraq, and the French gray shallot (Allium oschaninii) which is also known as griselle or "true shallot"; it grows wild from Central to Southwest Asia.
-The name shallot is also used for a scallion in New South Wales, Australia and among English-speaking people in Quebec while the term French shallot refers to the plant referred to on this page.
-In most English-speaking nations, the name is pronounced with the emphasis on the last syllable in common with the French pronunciation, sha-lot, while the emphasis is commonly made on the first syllable, shall-ət, in the United States.
+The term "shallot" is usually applied to the French red shallot (Allium cepa var. aggregatum, or the A. cepa aggregatum group).
+It is also used for the Persian shallot or musir (A. stipitatum) from the Zagros Mountains in Iran and Iraq, and the French gray shallot (Allium oschaninii), which is also known as griselle or "true shallot"; it grows wild from Central to Southwest Asia.
+The name shallot is also used for a scallion in New South Wales, Australia and among English-speaking people in Quebec, while the term "French shallot" refers to the plant referred to on this page.
+In most English-speaking nations, the name is pronounced with the emphasis on the last syllable in common with the French pronunciation, sha-LOT, while the emphasis is commonly made on the first syllable, SHAL-ət, in the United States.

-The term eschalot, derived from the French word échalote, can also be used to refer to the shallot.
+The term "eschalot", derived from the French word échalote, can also be used to refer to the shallot.